Old Summer Palace: Destruction

 According to Professor Wang Daocheng of the Renmin University of China, not all of the palace was destroyed in the original burning.
 Instead, some historical records indicate that 16 of the garden scenes survived the destruction in 1860.
 Wang identifies the Republican era and the Cultural Revolution as two significant periods that contributed further to the destruction of the Old Summer Palace.
 Photographic evidence and eyewitness accounts make it clear that (although the palace complex was initially protected by the Qing emperors) it was during the Boxer Rebellion and in the immediate aftermath of the fall of the dynasty when most of the surviving structures were destroyed.
 Further, the Imperial household itself sold off the magnificent trees in the garden for revenue during the 1890s and after 1900 the palace was used as a veritable builder's yard for anyone who wanted construction materials.
 Entire buildings were built of materials taken from the Yuanming Yuan and smart Peking houses were adorned with sculptures and architectural elements plundered from the site.

 Like the Forbidden City, no commoner had ever been allowed into the Old Summer Palace, as it was used exclusively by the imperial family of the Qing Empire.
 The burning of the Old Summer Palace is still a very sensitive issue in China today.
 The destruction of the palace has been perceived as barbaric and criminal by many Chinese, as well as by external observers.
-In his "Expédition de Chine", Victor Hugo described the looting as, "Two robbers breaking into a museum.
-One has looted, the other has burnt. ... one of the two conquerors filled its pockets, seing that, the other filled its safes; and they came back to Europe laughing hand-in-hand. ...
+In his letter "Expédition de Chine", Victor Hugo described the looting as, "Two robbers breaking into a museum.
+One has looted, the other has burnt. ... one of the two conquerors filled its pockets, seeing that, the other filled its safes; and they came back to Europe laughing hand-in-hand. ...
 Before history, one of the bandits will be called France and the other England."
 In his letter, Hugo hoped that one day France would feel guilty and return what it had plundered from China.

-Mauricio Percara, journalist and Argentine writer who works at China Radio International, talks about the apology through the literature by Victor Hugo and mentioned in his story entitled redemption the bust of the French writer located in the old Summer Palace: "at the site where their French peers ever posed his destructive feet today a radiant bust of the great Victor Hugo rises.
-From the old Summer Palace, the gardens of perfect brightness, a righteous French poses her look of stone in the snow falling obediently on the worn floor of the capital of the North."
+For his apologetic literature, a bust of the French writer was erected in the Old Summer Palace in 2010.